Skip to main content

 Step 4: Complete the project.

 Once the project is approved, your business moves forward with installation or implementation.
-You can use your own contractors, or you can connect with a contractor from our Preferred Partners Network (PPN).
+You can use your own contractors or connect with a contractor from our Preferred Partners Network (PPN).

 And for incentives without a pre-approval requirement, move forward with your project and submit documentation when it’s complete.